 Alberta Innovates has approved two demonstration projects: water vaporization and glycol dehydration emissions.
 The equipment for the water vaporization project was assembled in our Grande Prairie facility during 2016.
-The Company successfully completed a demonstration test during Q4 of 2016.
-The Company is looking forward to the next level of testing which is expected to occur in the first half of 2017.
+The Company is currently reviewing the results of the produced water test which was performed in the second quarter of 2017.
+Questor expects the next phase of produced water development to be completed in the second half of 2017.